-Shahnaz Husain wears a mystery around herself, as someone who is always dressed up for the occasion, as someone who embodies what she recommends to her clientele.
+Shahnaz Husain wears a mystery around herself.
+As someone who is always dressed up for the occasion, as someone who embodies what she recommends to her clientele.
 Has her daughter demystified Shahnaz Husain, by writing her biography?
-Well, she has opened some windows of her life so that some more lights shines on her, so that she shimmers some more in the admirer’s new knowledge of her.
-Nelofer makes her mother stand taller as she paints her a determined woman who always believed in defining her own destiny but yet remained absolutely rooted in the traditions of her family.
-Someone who defined a whole new industry single handedly, someone who rubbed shoulders with the who’s who of India, someone who had clients likes Indira Gandhi.
+Well, she has opened some windows of her life so that some more lights shine on her so that she shimmers some more in the admirer’s new knowledge of her.
+Nelofer makes her mother stand taller as she paints her a determined woman who always believed in defining her own destiny.
+But yet remained absolutely rooted in the traditions of her family.
+Someone who defined a whole new industry single-handedly.
+Someone who rubbed shoulders with the who’s who of India.
+And someone who had clients likes Indira Gandhi.

-Nelofer displays a fair flare for the language, all through the book as she talks indulgently about her mother.
-Sometimes she writes as a daughter and calls her Mum and sometimes she takes the third person narrative and calls her Shahnaz, but that really does not stand between the flow of the narrative.
-What I found missing was that all the rough edges of her life were completely smoothened, no negatives are mentioned and even when they are, they are given a positive spin.
-Any public life has its brush with downs and challenges, removing them from the life narrative makes it look incomplete.
+Nelofer displays a fair flare for the language.
+All through the book as she talks indulgently about her mother.
+Sometimes she writes as a daughter and calls her Mum.
+And sometimes she takes the third person narrative and calls her Shahnaz.
+But that really does not stand between the flow of the narrative.
+What I found missing was that all the rough edges of her life were completely smoothened.
+No negatives are mentioned and even when they are, they are given a positive spin.
+Any public life has its brush with downs and challenges.
+Removing them from the life narrative makes it look incomplete.
 There is a fair amount of name throwing, about whom all is the family related to, who are the friends and clients.